-Price range for select luxury bags across seven major brands, 2019-2024, USD a.
-UHNWI and HWNI are categorised by Knight Frank as having respectively at least \$30m and \$1m in assets, including their primary residence Source: McKinsey State of Luxury Interviews with UHNWI, HNWI and aspirational clients (US, France, China, Japan, South Korea, UAE), of which selected conducted in collaboration with the Luxury Institute, The Business of Fashion, Marketvision, brand websites as of August 2024, expert interviews

-1. PRICE Brands must rethink their target customer base and tailor their product portfolio accordingly Luxury brands are facing a significant challenge as they contend with a more diverse client base, as well as growing disparity in luxury spending power, preferences and expectations.
+That's the catch: the prices have gone through the roof while product quality has not necessarily gone in the same direction. - UHNWI, Europe You cannot just double the price in a few years... luxury does not justify it all. - UHNWI, Europe Price range for select luxury bags across seven major brands, 2019-2024, USD a.
+UHIWII and HWNII are categorised by Knight Frank as having respectively at least \$30m and \$1m in assets, including their primary residence Source: McKinsey State of Luxury Interviews with UHIWII, HIWII and aspirational clients (US, France, China, Japan, South Korea, UAE), of which selected conducted in collaboration with the Luxury Institute, The Business of Fashion, Marketvision, brand websites as of August 2024, expert interviews 1.
+PRICE Brands must rethink their target customer base and tailor their product portfolio accordingly Luxury brands are facing a significant challenge as they contend with a more diverse client base, as well as growing disparity in luxury spending power, preferences and expectations.
 To navigate these challenges, luxury brands need to revisit their target client segments to prioritise which customers they want to address.
 They also need to invite new customers to their brand, meeting them through the channels these customers use.
 This involves making strategic decisions on how best to address the unique needs of each segment and adjusting their price architecture accordingly, all while protecting brand equity.
 However, customers do not neatly fit into static, monolithic segments.
 To truly understand their clients, brands must define dynamic customer segments that blend demographics, spending habits and psychographic attributes.
 This requires investing in deep, next-generation insights across channels to identify and engage customers effectively.
-ULTRA-HIGH & HIGH SPENDERS - Continue to elevate the brand mix with exclusive limited editions and personalised products - Integrate holistically into the lives of top spenders through VIP spaces - Expand into lifestyle categories like hospitality or by offering moneycan't-buy experiences

-ASPIRATIONAL SHOPPERS - Rework product range and price architecture to cater to shoppers who have been priced out by recent price increases - Foreground in marketing products at entry price points that enable aspirational customers to enter the brand's universe ENTIRE LUXURY CLIENT BASE - Ensure brand consistency across products, experiences and price points - Create memorable touchpoints both in-store and online to build lasting emotional connections and brand loyalty - Inspire customers through innovative design and marketing messages that reinforce brand prestige Source: McKinsey State of Luxury Interviews with UHNWI, HNWI and aspirational clients (US, France, China, Japan, South Korea, UAE), of which selected conducted in collaboration with the Luxury Institute

-2. INNOVATION AND QUALITY

-Customers flock to innovative brands with high-quality products and staying power

-DESIRE FOR INNOVATION

-80% of UHNWI clients highlight the desire to discover new, niche brands and mix/match
+ULTRA-HIGH & HIGH SPENDERS - Continue to elevate the brand mix with exclusive limited editions and personalised products - Integrate holistically into the lives of top spenders through VIP spaces - Expand into lifestyle categories like hospitality or by offering moneycan't-buy experiences ASPIRATIONAL SHOPPERS - Rework product range and price architecture to cater to shoppers who have been priced out by recent price increases - Foreground in marketing products at entry price points that enable aspirational customers to enter the brand's universe ENTIRE LUXURY CLIENT BASE - Ensure brand consistency across products, experiences and price points - Create memorable touchpoints both in-store and online to build lasting emotional connections and brand loyalty & Company Inspire customers through innovative design and marketing messages that reinforce brand prestige Source: McKinsey State of Luxury Interviews with UHNWI, HNWI and aspirational clients (US, France, China, Japan, South Korea, UAE), of which selected conducted in collaboration with the Luxury Institute 2.
+INNOVATION AND QUALITY Customers flock to innovative brands with high-quality products and staying power DESIRE FOR INNOVATION 80% of UHNWI clients highlight the desire to discover new, niche brands and mix/match36 " I still go for big European brands, but I also am looking towards local or up-and-coming designers with unique designs. - UHNWI, China

-QUALITY AT THE FOREFRONT

-37% of online discussions suggest that brands that prioritise exclusivity and quality are more likely to retain clients

-SEARCH FOR LONGEVITY

-70% of clients surveyed express strong loyalty towards established brands

-"

-I still go for big European brands, but I also am looking towards local or up-and-coming designers with unique designs.

-- UHNWI, China

-finest craftsmanship and detail.
-I care less now about the 'premiumness' of the brand alone.

-I look for inner quality - the

-- UHNWI, US